syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Data-Binding.md

 # Data Binding

-The SfDataGrid is bound to an external data source to display the data.
+The [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid.html) is bound to an external data source to display the data.
 It supports the data sources such as [List](https://msdn.microsoft.com/en-us/library/6sh2ey19(v=vs.110).aspx), [ObservableCollection](https://msdn.microsoft.com/en-us/library/ms668604(v=vs.110).aspx), and so on.
-[SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.IOS~Syncfusion.SfDataGrid.SfDataGrid~ItemsSource.html) property helps to bind the SfDataGrid with the collection of objects.
+[SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.IOS~Syncfusion.SfDataGrid.SfDataGrid~ItemsSource.html) property helps to bind the `SfDataGrid` with the collection of objects.

-In order to bind the data source of the SfDataGrid, set the `SfDataGrid.ItemsSource` property as shown below such that each row in the SfDataGrid would bind to an object in the data source and each column would bind to a property in the data model object.
+In order to bind the data source of the `SfDataGrid`, set the `SfDataGrid.ItemsSource` property as shown below such that each row in the `SfDataGrid` would bind to an object in the data source and each column would bind to a property in the data model object.

 {% highlight c# %}
 OrderInfoRepository viewModel = new OrderInfoRepository ();
 dataGrid.ItemsSource = viewModel.OrderInfoCollection;
 {% endhighlight %}

-If the data source implements `ICollectionChanged` interface, then SfDataGrid will automatically refresh the view when an item is added, removed or cleared.
-When you add or remove an item in `ObservableCollection`, the SfDataGrid automatically refreshes the view as the `ObservableCollection` implements the [INotifyCollectionChanged](https://msdn.microsoft.com/en-us/library/system.collections.specialized.inotifycollectionchanged(v=vs.110).aspx).
-But when you do the same in `List`, SfDataGrid will not refresh the view automatically.
+If the data source implements `ICollectionChanged` interface, then `SfDataGrid` will automatically refresh the view when an item is added, removed or cleared.
+When you add or remove an item in `ObservableCollection`, the `SfDataGrid` automatically refreshes the view as the `ObservableCollection` implements the [INotifyCollectionChanged](https://msdn.microsoft.com/en-us/library/system.collections.specialized.inotifycollectionchanged(v=vs.110).aspx).
+But when you do the same in `List`, `SfDataGrid` will not refresh the view automatically.

-If the data model implements the `INotifyPropertyChanged` interface, then the SfDataGrid responds to the property change in runtime to update the view.
+If the data model implements the `INotifyPropertyChanged` interface, then the `SfDataGrid` responds to the property change in runtime to update the view.

 ## Binding with IEnumerable

-SfDataGrid control supports to bind any collection that implements the [IEnumerable](https://msdn.microsoft.com/en-us/library/system.collections.ienumerable) interface.
+`SfDataGrid` control supports to bind any collection that implements the [IEnumerable](https://msdn.microsoft.com/en-us/library/system.collections.ienumerable) interface.
 All the data operations such as sorting, grouping, filtering are supported when you are binding collection derived from `IEnumerable`.

 ## Binding with DataTable

-SfDataGrid control supports to bind the [DataTable](https://msdn.microsoft.com/en-us/library/system.data.datatable).
-SfDataGrid control automatically refresh the UI when you are binding `DataTable` as `ItemsSource` when rows are added, removed or cleared.
+`SfDataGrid` control supports to bind the [DataTable](https://msdn.microsoft.com/en-us/library/system.data.datatable). `SfDataGrid` control automatically refresh the UI when you are binding `DataTable` as `ItemsSource` when rows are added, removed or cleared.

-The following code illustrates how to create and bind `DataTable` as `ItemsSource` to SfDataGrid.
+The following code illustrates how to create and bind `DataTable` as `ItemsSource` to `SfDataGrid`.

 {% highlight c# %}
 // In ViewModel